Which Institutions Own Shares In Retail Opportunity Investments Corp. (ROIC)?

 Retail Opportunity Investments Corp.
-(NASDAQ: ROIC) is -21.22% lower on its value in year-to-date trading and has touched a low of $13.35 and a high of $20.09 in the current 52-week trading range.
+(NASDAQ: ROIC) is -19.54% lower on its value in year-to-date trading and has touched a low of $13.35 and a high of $20.09 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ROIC stock was last observed hovering at around $15.20 in the last trading session, with the day’s gains setting it 0.24% off its average median price target of $16.75 for the next 12 months.
-It is also 22.8% off the consensus price target high of $20.00 offered by 10 analysts, but current levels are -2.93% lower than the price target low of $15.00 for the same period.
+The ROIC stock was last observed hovering at around $15.82 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $16.75 for the next 12 months.
+It is also 21.15% off the consensus price target high of $20.00 offered by 10 analysts, but current levels are -5.13% lower than the price target low of $15.00 for the same period.

 Sponsored